digitalocean/clusterlint/checks.md

 - Name: `node-name-pod-selector`
 - Groups: `doks`

 On upgrade of a cluster on DOKS, the worker nodes' hostname changes.
-So, if a user's pod spec relies on the hostname to schedule pods on specific nodes, pod scheduling will fail after the upgrade.
+So, if your pod spec relies on the hostname to schedule pods on specific nodes, pod scheduling will fail after the upgrade.

 ### Example